EliotKhachi/publicZk/202206170251/README.md

 # SSH into a Raspberry Pi

-## Monitor and Keyboard

-You can SSH into a Raspberry Pi with a monitor and keyboard by following instructions here [202205131908](../202205131908) - SSH into Another Machine

----
-**The Problem**
-The problem with this method is that most home networks use *DHCP* (dynamic host configuration protocol), where local IP addresses are temporarily assigned to the computers by your router.
-Once the Pi's IP address changes, you've lost the ability to SSH into it and would have to use a monitor and keyboard again.

-## Headless Configuration
+## Set-up Pi For Headless Configuration

+A headless configuration is one that doesn't require a separate keyboard or monitor connected to the raspberry pi.
+You can simply SSH into its shell from yours.

-1. First, insert your microSD card into your computer or laptop, using an adapter such as USB if necessary.
+1. First, insert your microSD card into your computer.

 2. Next, `sudo apt install rpi-imager` and launch the application using by typing `rpi-imager`.
 	* Select your OS of choice (Raspberry OS Lite is a good choice to stay lightweght since no desktop environment is needed for a headless setup)
 	* Select your microSD card to write the OS image onto.
 	* Click on cog for advanced settings
 		- Select a username and password
-		- Enable SSH through public key authentication (automatically pastes in id_rsa.pub from the computer you're currently using)
+		- Enable SSH through public key authentication.
+This automatically pastes the id_rsa.pub of your computer to the pi's `authorized_keys` file)
 		- Select Wireless LAN Network and enter password
 	* Write image